 Starting out, it may be hard to decide who you want to be as a company and a brand.
 And that’s ok.
 Your values will evolve and grow with you.
 For now, set realistic but truthful values - a set of guiding principles that your brand stands for and everyone can aspire to.

 In part 2, we will cover visual and verbal identity (including naming), and how we continue to build our brand ecosystem.

-This article was first published in Brands Journal.
+This article was written for and first published in Brands Journal.